Smart investments for water systems and how to pay for them

 But rate increases alone are not a solution, particularly because they often fall upon those who can least afford them.
 We must make smart, equitable investments if we are to create sustainable utilities with affordable rates for the long term.
 And by sustainable, I am talking about both our climate and our wallets.
 We can’t just place an undue burden on lower-income users or assume our day of reckoning is far off in the future.
 That day is here, and politicians must be better at communicating our collective responsibility to pay the full cost of fixing our aging water systems and ensuring that low-income residents can stay current with their bills.

 There is good news.
-The more than $50 billion in funding for drinking–water systems and lead-pipe replacement included in the federal Infrastructure Investment and Jobs Act provides once-in-a-generation funding to resource-starved agencies.
+The for drinking–water systems and lead-pipe replacement included in the federal Infrastructure Investment and Jobs Act provides once-in-a-generation funding to resource-starved agencies.
 The focus by the Biden administration to allocate 49% of those funds as grants and forgivable loans to disadvantaged communities will bring dollars to cities for investment where it’s needed most.

 And there are leaders with the expertise to show us the way.
 George Hawkins, the former general manager of DC Water, transformed the capital city’s utility with a focus on systems change and leadership by example.
-He did the basics correctly and gained passage of the first green infrastructure bond to replace Civil War–era pipes with new technology.
+He did the basics correctly and gained passage of to replace Civil War–era pipes with new technology.
 He points to cities like South Bend, Indiana, and the turnaround underway in Pittsburgh to highlight the possibilities for the future of America’s water systems.

 South Bend had been under a consent decree to separate its sewer and stormwater systems at an estimated cost of $800 million, a per–capita cost would have bankrupted the city.
 Instead, the city partnered with engineers at the University of Notre Dame to use the existing capacity of the system to hold water during significant rainfall.
 Storms don’t hit the entire city at once; by installing sensors and using gates, the sewer overflow could be directed to parts of the existing system that were not overwhelmed.